 Because hydraulic snubbers have fewer internal components, they are preferred in outdoor applications or where a corrosive environment is present.
 Additionally, hydraulic snubbers can be easily designed to accommodate a wide range of pipe displacement.

 Mechanical snubbers are optimum solutions for piping used in high radiation areas such as those seen in nuclear power plants because they do not utilize hydraulic fluid that may become degraded in radioactive environments.

 Furthermore, mechanical snubbers require less maintenance overall and are considered “solid state” support components in the piping system.
-Hydraulic snubbers conversely require routine inspection to detect leaking seals or loss of hydraulic fluid.
+Hydraulic snubbers conversely require a routine inspection to detect leaking seals or loss of hydraulic fluid.

 In regards to dynamic response, mechanical snubbers react consistently regardless of their position during either compression or extension modes.
 However, hydraulic snubbers may show some variation in their dynamic response depending upon the piston location.
 Therefore, when choosing a hydraulic snubber for a piping system, one must carefully determine the amount of stroke needed to adequately position the snubber piston orientation for optimum functionality.